mvantellingen/python-zeep/docs/in-depth.rst

      dicts (when maxOccurs != 1) or a dict directly.

-The following examples should better illustrate this.
+The following examples should illustrate this better.